How we write and publish

 [PASTE THE DRAFT HERE]

-Resolve every placeholder tag before saving
+Resolve every placeholder tag before publishing

 5 min